 The pneumococcal vaccine

-The pneumococcal vaccine, and subsequent booster offer protection against up to 23 types of pneumococcal strains, opens in a new tab.
+The pneumococcal vaccine, and subsequent booster offer protection against up to 23 types of pneumococcal strains.

 As well as being hard to pronounce, pneumococcal disease is a bacterial infection that can cause a range of mild to serious illnesses.
-The good news is, immunisation can significantly reduce the risk of infection, opens in a new tab.
+The good news is, immunisation can significantly reduce the risk of infection.

 What is pneumococcal?

-Pneumococcal disease, opens in a new tab is caused by the bacterium Streptococcus pneumoniae, which can be spread from person to person through droplets of saliva or mucous.
+Pneumococcal disease is caused by the bacterium Streptococcus pneumoniae, which can be spread from person to person through droplets of saliva or mucous.
 While many people carry the bacteria without getting sick, young children, older people and those with compromised immune systems are at risk of getting seriously ill with pneumococcal disease.

 “Strep pneumoniae is a common cause of ear infections, pneumonia, meningitis and sepsis,” says nib Group Medical Advisor Dr Hamish Black.